mkroetzsch/AutoCreatePage/README.md

 `include_once "$IP/extensions/AutoCreatePage/AutoCreatePage.php";`

 The code requires MediaWiki 1.21 to work.
+It has been tested on MediaWiki 1.23.
-Higher versions might also work.
+Future versions might also work.

 Status